billnguyentvlk/git-demo/GIT_REBASE_INTERACTIVE.md

 `$ git rebase -i HEAD~3`

 Remember again that this is a rebasing command — every commit in the range `HEAD~3..HEAD` with a changed message and all of its descendants will be **rewritten**.
-Don’t include any commit you’ve already pushed to a central server — doing so will confuse other developers by providing an alternate version of the same change.
+DO NOT include any commit you’ve already pushed to a central server — doing so will confuse other developers by providing an alternate version of the same change.

 Running this command gives you a list of commits in your text editor that looks something like this: